 This Ride is a Category "A" (difficult)

-It is 450 miles of stunning beaches and landscape from Palo Alto to the Santa Monica Pier are featured in the 7th annual California Challenge.
+It is 450 miles of stunning beaches and landscape from Palo Alto to the West Los Angeles Medical Center are featured in the 7th annual California Challenge.
 This is one of the most challenging of the Ride 2 Recovery events with climbs up Big Sur and Stagecoach Pass followed by fast descents.

-After the strenuous days, cyclists will overnight in Gilroy, Carmel, San Simeon, Pismo Beach, Solvang and Ventura before finishing in Santa Monica.
+After the strenuous days, cyclists will overnight in Gilroy, Carmel, San Simeon, Pismo Beach, Solvang and Ventura before finishing in West LA.
 In addition to the stunning ocean views along the route, participants will also ride through a portion of 17-mile Drive in Carmel and the Los Padres National Forest.

 This Ride is a Category "A" (difficult)